 A BIT ABOUT ME

-On the opera stage, Archie was the 2023 Emerging Artist for Westminster Opera Company, held the James Bowman Young Artistship at Vache Baroque, and is a current Associate Artist with Oxford Opera.
-His roles include Prince Gvidon (The Golden Cockerel), Autumn (The Fairy Queen), Antonio (Le nozze di Figaro), Alfred (Die Fledermaus), and the Headmaster in The History Boys.
-He also sang in the chorus for Huang Ruo’s M. Butterfly with the BBC Singers at the Barbican Centre.
-In November 2025, he will sing in the semi-chorus for Laura Karpman’s BALLS at the Royal Festival Hall, conducted by Marin Alsop.
+On the opera stage, Archie was an Emerging Artist with Westminster Opera Company, held the James Bowman Young Artistship at Vache Baroque, and is currently an Associate Artist with Oxford Opera.
+His roles include Prince Gvidon (The Golden Cockerel; Orchestra Vox), Autumn (The Fairy Queen; Vache Baroque), Alfred (Die Fledermaus; WOCO), Phoebus and Coridon (The Fairy Queen; Gabrieli Consort), and the Headmaster in The History Boys.
+He has also sung in the chorus for Huang Ruo’s UK Premier of M. Butterfly with the BBC Singers and in the chorus for Opera Rara’s performance of Puccini’s La Rondine.
+In November 2025, he sang in the semi-chorus for the UK Premiere of Laura Karpman’s BALLS at the Royal Festival Hall, conducted by Marin Alsop.

-In the sphere of song, Archie made his debut at the Oxford International Song Festival in 2024 alongside James Gilchrist, has performed at the Holywell Music Room, and will present a programme of English song this autumn at Chianti in Musica.
-He is the recipient of the Lux Amit Folkestone on Song Bursary Award and Song Prize, the Mendl-Schrama Prize, the Oxford and Cambridge Club Music Prize, and the Dorothy Richardson English Song Prize.
+In the sphere of song, Archie made his debut at the Oxford International Song Festival in 2024 alongside James Gilchrist and is a 2026 Young Artist alongside collaborator, Alfred Fardell.
+He is the recipient of the Luxon Amit Folkestone-on-Song Bursary Award and Song Prize, the Mendl-Schrama Prize, the Oxford and Cambridge Club Music Prize, the Dorothy Richardson English Song Prize and was a finalist in the inaugural SWAPRA Rebecca Clarke Song Competition.
+Archie enjoys a close artistic relationship with Pianist Alfred Fardell and has a number of recitals including at the Saville Club in London.

 As a consort singer, Archie works regularly with leading ensembles including the BBC Singers, Polyphony, and The Sixteen.
 He has sung in major liturgical services at Westminster Abbey, Westminster Cathedral, and St Paul’s Cathedral, and recent projects with the BBC Singers have included Poulenc’s Figure Humaine and appearances at the Aldeburgh Festival and the BBC Proms.

-Alongside his performing career, Archie recently completed a Graduate Diploma in Law at BPP University, supported by the Sir Elihu Lauterpacht Scholarship from Gray’s Inn and the Career Commitment Scholarship from BPP.
-He holds a degree in Philosophy and Theology from Christ Church, Oxford, where he was a Choral Scholar, and spent his gap year singing at St John’s College, Cambridge under Andrew Nethsingha.
-His early training took place at the Royal Conservatoire of Scotland’s Junior Department with Paul Keohone, and as a chorister at Durham Cathedral under James Lancelot — where his vocal studies with Miranda Wright began.
+At the Royal College of Music, Archie is taught by Miranda Wright and Nicky Spence.
+He holds a degree in Philosophy and Theology from Christ Church, Oxford, where he was a Choral Scholar, and he spent his gap year singing at St John’s College, Cambridge under Andrew Nethsingha.
+His early training took place at the Royal Conservatoire of Scotland’s Junior Department with Paul Keohone, and as a chorister at Durham Cathedral under James Lancelot, where his vocal studies with Miranda Wright began.